Reimagining a sustainable data network to

 Bringing FAIR Data into the Classroom

-On Friday, August 4th, at 10 AM ET, we will hold a 30' virtual workshop during the Plant Biology 2023 Conference (Savannah, GA).
-In this workshop, we will introduce the open-access educational curriculum created by the AgBioData Education working group about how to explore the current plant biology database ecosystem and communicate concrete recommendations for FAIR data handling.
-This workshop will feature presentations about the curriculum and a question-and-answer session to explore curriculum and educational gaps that still need to be filled.
+On Friday, August 4th, 2023, at 10 AM ET, we held a 30' virtual workshop during the Plant Biology 2023 Conference (Savannah, GA).
+In this workshop, we introduced the open-access educational curriculum created by the AgBioData Education working group about how to explore the current plant biology database ecosystem and communicate concrete recommendations for FAIR data handling.
+This workshop featured presentations about the curriculum and a question-and-answer session to explore curriculum and educational gaps that still need to be filled.
 More details are available here.

 Plant Bioinformatics Resources for FAIR Agricultural Data Discovery and Reuse

-On Sunday, August 6th, at 10.30 AM ET, we will have a two-hour workshop about the digital bioinformatics resources available in plant biology.
-In particular, this workshop will introduce and update plant biologists on community databases, data repositories, online bioinformatics tools, and knowledge bases that provide equitable access to structured, integrated data and analytic tools.
-This workshop will also feature overview presentations from the AgBioData RCN and member digital resources, followed by a panel discussion on community needs, challenges, and database support for FAIR data compliance.
+On Sunday, August 6th, 2023, at 10.30 AM ET, we held a two-hour workshop about the digital bioinformatics resources available in plant biology.
+In particular, this workshop introduced and updated plant biologists on community databases, data repositories, online bioinformatics tools, and knowledge bases that provide equitable access to structured, integrated data and analytic tools.
+This workshop also featured overview presentations from the AgBioData RCN and member digital resources, followed by a panel discussion on community needs, challenges, and database support for FAIR data compliance.
 The meeting agenda and more information are available here.